gwastro/pycbc/docs/ahope.rst

 * There is some not-https element in the pycbc docs homepage, which won't load by default on most browsers.
 Not sure what it is, but it should be fixed. - VOLUNTEER?
 * Identify and correct deprecation warnings that are now present in almost the entire python code base.
 * Fix minifollowups in ahope.
-* Some stubs for GPU support have been added, but I don't believe it is complete and there is no example of using this.
-Does this need adding?
-How does this conflict with pegasus?

 ----------------------------
 Longer term/lower priority
 ----------------------------

 * If we want to move to having a variable number of segments for analysis (ie. if we only have 1000s use say 4 analysis segments, but if we have 5000s use 20), then we need to fix the issues of bias in the inverse PSD causing a bias (from the expected chi-squared distribution) in the output SNR time series, *which will vary based on the number of segments used to analyse the PSD*.
+* Some stubs for GPU support have been added.
+A method of the standard job class adds the needed environment variables and requirements to select a GPU node on SUGAR and ATLAS.
+Support for the CIT and MIT clusters is not yet implemented.
+The ability to run GPU jobs in an unreliability mode where each job is run twice and the results are checked for consistency is not yet implemented.
+It is not yet certain if this will work within Pegasus.
+Scripts to check GPU enabled output results against each other also are not yet written.

 ------------------
 Questions concerning the coincidence stage ligolw_sstinca